Home | Browse Topics | Criminal & traffic law | The criminal courts | Bail: Being released while your case is ongoing

 If you’ve previously been convicted of an offence punishable by a prison term, and you’re being charged with another offence punishable by a prison term, you do not have an automatic right to bail.

-However, the court has a discretion in very special cases to grant bail to someone who would not automatically be granted bail (see below).
+However, the court has a discretion in some cases to grant bail to someone who would not automatically be granted bail (see below).

-Note: Legal Aid is available for bail issues (see: “Legal Aid”).
+Note: Legal Aid is available for bail issues (see: “Legal Aid” on page XX).

 When is court bail specifically restricted?

-You can’t be granted bail if you are charged with a specific sexual or violent offence and have previously been convicted of such an offence, except by an order of a District Court Judge or High Court judge.
+You can’t be granted bail if you are charged with a specific sexual or violent offence and have previously been convicted of such an offence (even if the previous conviction was for a different specified offence), except by an order of a District Court Judge or High Court judge.
 In order to be allowed bail, you must show the judge that while you’re on bail, you won’t commit any offence involving violence against anyone, or that might risk anyone’s safety.

 There are further restrictions when you are charged with an offence that has a penalty of three or more years’ imprisonment, if you’ve previously served time in prison and you committed an offence while out on bail.